Real-hackbard/Petite-Compress-GUI/README.md

 ### What's the point?

-Petite is a Win32 (Windows 9x/NT/etc) executable compressor.
+Petite is a Win32 (Windows 9x/NT/XP/7/8/10/11 etc) executable compressor.
 It allows compression of the whole executable - code, data and resources.
 Petite automatically decides which parts of the executable can be compressed and which parts need to be left as they are.
 The compressed output